 a minmum of 6 credit hours from the Mechanics and Systems area.

-GRE required, with minimum percentile rank of 60% on the quantitative portion and a minimum average percentile rank of 60% in verbal and quantitative OR the student must have a grade point average (GPA) of 3.00/4.00 for the last two years of coursework from an ABET accredited engineering program for admission to the PhD Program.
+GRE required, with minimum percentile rank of 60% on the quantitative portion and a minimum average percentile rank of 60% in verbal and quantitative and the student must have a grade point average (GPA) of 3.00/4.00 for the last two years of coursework from an ABET accredited engineering program for admission to the PhD Program.
+Graduates of non-ABET accredited programs are evaluated on a case-by-case basis.

 International students must score a minimum of 550 on the TOEFL paper-based examination, 79 on the internet-based test, or 213 on the computer-based test.